tlaanemaa/tinioc/README.md

 };
 ```

-Notice how we use the `get` method in exactly the same way as we used `inject` before, that's because they're the exact same method!
+Notice how we use the `get` method in the same way as we used `inject` before, that's because they're the same method!
 Now, let's say you want to put some request context into the container before you get your component.
 This can be easily achieved with `container.createChild` like so:

 ```ts